 If drinking: A couple of tips to help prevent over drinking.

-1. Drink a glass of water or a plain soft drink in between alcoholic beverages.
+- Drink a glass of water or a plain soft drink in between alcoholic beverages

-2. Add extra non-alcohol mixers to your drinks, ie. extra soda, tonic, water, or juice so it takes you longer to consume the same amount of alcohol.
+- Add extra non-alcohol mixers to your drinks, ie. extra soda, tonic, water, or juice so it takes you longer to consume the same amount of alcohol

-3. Never eat on an empty stomach.
+- Never eat on an empty stomach.
 Always be sure to eat before you drink, not the other way around.
 Eating beforehand helps to slow the absorption of alcohol.
-If you eat after drinking its to late, the alcohol has already absorbed into you blood stream and food will do nothing to help blood alcohol content at this point.
+If you eat after drinking it’s too late, the alcohol has already absorbed into your blood stream and food will do nothing to help blood alcohol content at this point

-4. You can not sober yourself up with coffee after drinking to much, if you are tired it can wake you up, but you will be just as impaired.
-Once the alcohol is absorbed you can not dilute it, your body has to metabolize it.
+- You cannot sober yourself up with coffee after drinking too much, if you are tired it can wake you up, but you will be just as impaired.
+Once the alcohol is absorbed you can not dilute it, your body has to metabolize it

 Warning: Alcohol can be fatal!
-If someone has had to much to drink they need to be monitored, especially if any drugs, prescription or other wise were taken in addition to alcohol.
+If someone has had too much to drink they need to be monitored, especially if any drugs, prescription or otherwise were taken in addition to alcohol.
 People often die by choking on vomit or because their heart rate drops significantly.

-1. Replenish fluids.
+- Replenish fluids.
 Alcohol is a diuretic.
 It depletes your body of vital fluids as does caffeine, so it is very important to drink water and NOT caffeinated beverages.
-Some other alternatives if you absolutely can not stomach water are fruit and vegetable juice, herbal tea with lemon and honey, sports drinks, and bullion.
+Some other alternatives if you absolutely cannot stomach water are fruit and vegetable juice, herbal tea with lemon and honey, sports drinks, and bullion.
 Drinking more alcohol only further dehydrates you and delays the inevitable.

-2. Eat something.
+- Eat something.
 Carbohydrates like bread, and crackers can ease nausea.
 Bananas can soothe an uneasy stomach by providing sugar and lost nutrients.
 A protein called Cysteine found in eggs is believed to lessen the effects of a hangover.
-To help prevent becoming overly run down be sure to take your vitamins and minerals.
+To help prevent becoming overly rundown be sure to take your vitamins and minerals.
 Taking supplements containing vitamin B, C, magnesium, and zinc.

 From all of us here at the Accident Recovery Center we hope you have a very safe, happy, healthy, New Year!!!